 That’s where another type of object, called a tree object, comes in.
 A tree object is a simple structure that holds references (or pointers) to blob objects and other tree objects.
 Essentially, it represents the contents of a directory and includes additional details like file mode, the file or directory name, a reference to the SHA-1 of the blob or tree object, and some metadata.

-.
+In our case, we had just one directory—the working directory—with a single file in it, hello.txt.
 If we had more files or subfolders, they would all be represented in this tree object.
-And here’s how our tree object looks:
+And here’s the tree object structure broken down:

 The first six characters after the NUL character (100644) represent the file mode, Git uses the following modes: